C# Variables Types

 Local Variables

 A variable that declared in a method, constructor or block which is accessible only withing that scope.
+We cannot access this variable outside the method.
+Let's have a look into below code example.

 void MyMethod()